Marsudi Wahyu Kisworo

-Marsudi Wahyu Kisworo is an Indonesian Professor of Computer Science affiliated with Bina Darma University.
-On 13 October 2021, he appointed as Member of the Board of Governors of the National Research and Innovation Agency (BRIN) by Joko Widodo.
+Marsudi Wahyu Kisworo is an Indonesian Professor of Computer Science currently affiliated with Pancasila University.
+On 13 October 2021, he was appointed as Member of the Board of Governors of the National Research and Innovation Agency (BRIN) by Joko Widodo.

+On 2 May 2024, he was appointed as rector of Pancasila University for 2024-2028 period, replacing previous rector, Edie Toet Hendratno, that fired by the university over sexual crime.
+However, he was replaced by Adnan Hamid in 2025, just one year he holds the rectorship.

 Early life and education

-Marsudi was born as son of Djoko Susilo, a teacher of Teacher Education School.
-Due to his father mobile assignment, he rarely stay long in one place and constantly moving from one town to another town.
-He enrolled to Department of Electrical Engineering, Bandung Institute of Technology (ITB) in 1978.
-He later took specialization of Computer System and Engineering during his study here and graduated in 1983.
+Marsudi is the son of Djoko Susilo, a teacher at a Teacher Education School.
+Due to his father's mobile assignment, he rarely stayed in one place for very long, constantly moving from one town to another.
+He enrolled in the Department of Electrical Engineering, Bandung Institute of Technology (ITB) in 1978.
+He later specialized in Computer System and Engineering during his study here and graduated in 1983.
 He was worked to a company, and later continuing his study to Curtin University of Technology thru AIDAB scholarship in 1989.
 He obtained his master's degree in computer science in 1990 and Ph.D. degree in computer science in 1992.